Family law covers everything that has to do with the legal obligations and rights of people in family relationships.

 When a marriage ends, spouses usually want to complete a final division of their assets and liabilities.
 The Ontario Family Law Act sets out the law regarding the division of property.
 Exactly how property is divided, and in what proportions, depends on the specific circumstances of the case.

-Spouses can agree on how they want their property and assets divided up with a Settlement Agreement outling the terms.
+Spouses can agree on how they want their property and assets divided up with a Settlement Agreement outlining the terms.
 But if they cannot agree on this, then the Court must do it.
-In either case, I can assist.
+In either case, this office can assist.

 When a marriage breaks up and there are children involved, determining child support is part of the process of divorce.
-I can help evaluate the rights and obligations related to child support, and provide child support calculations to clients.
+We evaluate the rights and obligations related to child support, and provide child support calculations to clients.
 The Rules for calculating child support are set out in the Federal Child Support Guidelines, and can feel overwhelming to some people.
-I am happy to explain the rules to clients in a way that clients can readily understand.
+We are happy to explain the rules to clients in a way that clients can readily understand.

 Spousal support is where one spouse pays support payments to the other for a period of time.
 There is no automatic right to spousal support, but provided the criteria in the Divorce Act are met, a spouse may apply for spousal support.
-I can assist clients in making an application for spousal support.
+Clients can be assisted in making an application for spousal support.
 Unmarried couples that separate can also apply for spousal support depending on the duration of their relationship, in addition to other factors.

 Upon separation parents (whether they are married or not) must decide two things.
 Where will the children live, and who will make the major decisions in their lives?
 This is often what is meant by the term ‘custody’.
 Unfortunately, too often parents cannot agree on this and the Court must decide for them.
-Where parenting issues are disputed, I discuss with my clients the options they have for resolving parental disputes relating to their children, the costs associated with each course of action, and the probability of success.
-If a parent wants to apply for custody of their children, I can assist with that even if it means ultimately having to take the matter to trial.
+Where parenting issues are disputed, clients will come to understand through our legal services the options they have for resolving parental disputes relating to their children, the costs associated with each course of action, and the probability of success.
+If a parent wants to apply for custody of their children, we can assist with that even if it means ultimately having to take the matter to trial.

 MARRIAGE, COHABITATION, AND DOMESTIC AGREEMENTS

-Whether a relationship is beginning, continuing or ending, I can help with all aspects of arriving at agreements regarding division of property, child support, parenting, access and spousal support.
+Whether a relationship is beginning, continuing or ending, we can help with all aspects of arriving at agreements regarding division of property, child support, parenting, access and spousal support.